 Furthermore, among psychological disorders, childhood trauma is a major instrument in forcing people in adulthood to take drugs.
 Mandavia et al. (2016) discuss the role of memories of trauma and abuse that people try to escape through drugs.
 Therefore, among the psychological factors, escapism is very important to consider as an initiator of drug abuse.
 On the contrary, Tang, Tang, and Posner (2016) believe that drug abuse is not from abusive relationships but rather the person’s violent behaviour.
 The study correlates anger and hostility within a person as factors that lead to drug abuse.
 Therefore, these studies agree that there is an enormous intensity of the influence of childhood trauma on drug abuse.

 Several social and demographic factors determine a person’s attitude and behaviour towards addictive substances like drugs, alcohol, and others.
-Degenhardt et al. (2017) discuss the role of certain cultural norms that require a person to administer medications, more importantly, the culture found within mafia or criminal organizations that forces all its members to use drugs.
+Degenhardt et al. (2017) discuss the role of certain cultural norms that require a person to administer medications and, more importantly, the culture found within mafia or criminal organizations that forces all its members to use drugs.
 Another aspect is religion, as certain religious practices make it compulsory for the followers to use drugs.

-Davenport and Pardo (2016) use the example of Rasta’s and Rastafari as a Jamaican tribe that conducts certain worshipping rituals after the administration of cannabis.
+Davenport and Pardo (2016) use the example of Rasta and Rastafari as a Jamaican tribe that conducts certain worshipping rituals after the administration of cannabis.
 The study discusses that such practices introduce drug usage to a person and, in the long run, make them an addict.
 However, in the current digital age, cultural and religious norms are as effective as the influence of social media.
 The study by Kim et al. (2017) discussed the role of social media websites in normalizing drug addiction among young adults and children.

 Such practices expose individuals to drug abuse, even though they may not be directly linked to any psychological or social factors that cause drug abuse.
 Another aspect of socio-demographic drug abuse that is not much discussed in the literature is the geographic location (Degenhardt et al., 2017).
 If a country or city is near a major producer of drugs, then people in that area are bound to be exposed more and become drug addicts.

-Although depleting economic factors are often considered a consequence of drug abuse.
-As stated in the research of Yang and Xia (2019), drug abuse leads to low cash inflow, as the person has minimum to no source of earning and falls into poverty.
+Although depleting economic factors are often considered a consequence of drug abuse, as stated in the research of Yang and Xia (2019), drug abuse leads to low cash inflow, as the person has minimum to no source of earning and falls into poverty.
 However, this viewpoint has shifted, as economic factors are now considered the cause of drug abuse.
 A study carried out by Carpenter, McClellan, and Rees (2017) found that as soon as economic conditions in a country declined, drug usage within that region increased manifold.
 Therefore, it can be hypothesized that economic conditions and drug abuse have an inverse relationship, and the economy must be developed to tackle drug addiction.
-Similarly, this is also applicable on a smaller scale of individual economic means.
+Similarly, this applies on a smaller scale of individual economic means.
 A person’s economic decline initiates depression and a pessimistic point of view, which results in a higher tendency to use drugs.

 The research of Pilatti et al. (2014) identified that one of the significant factors that influence the use of drugs among young adults is a family history of addiction.
 A similar author added that genetic predispositions substantially influence young adults to try the drug for the first time (Pilatti et al. 2014).
 Additionally, the research of Acheson et al. (2011) emphasized that a close family member imposes a greater risk on young adults for using the drug.
-However, the research of Cservenka (2016); Richardson et al. (2013) indicated that complicated environments at home, such as child abuse by family members, influence young adults to use drugs in today’s world.
+However, the research of Cservenka (2016) and Richardson et al. (2013) indicated that complicated environments at home, such as child abuse by family members, influence young adults to use drugs in today’s world.
 Although, the research of the Mayo Clinic.
 (2017) The weak bond among family members highly encourages young adults to develop drug addiction.

 According to the study by Mojtabai, Olfson, and Han (2016), multiple psychological disorders at a young age tend to increase drug use among young adults in recent years.
 A similar author added that depression is a significant factor that increases drug use among young adults (Mojtabai, Olfson, and Han, 2016).
-Moreover, the Mayo Clinic (2017) study indicated the causes of depression, such as bad relationships, high work pressure, and low self-esteem, that influence young adults to use the drug.
+Moreover, the Mayo Clinic (2017) study indicated the causes of depression, such as bad relationships, high work pressure, and low self-esteem, that influence young adults to use drugs.
 Additionally, the study by Pilatti et al. (2014) highlighted that hyperactivity disorder or attention deficit disorder is among some of the factors that encourage a young adult to drug use.
 A similar author added that hyperactivity disorder or attention-deficit clouds young adults' judgment regarding what is morally right and wrong, which consequently creates a habit of substance abuse among young adults (Pilatti et al. 2014).

 According to Fig. 2, it has been demonstrated that there is an increase in the use of drugs among young adults, specifically in England and Wales.